 Circle of Moms member Kelly A., who is a first time mom, says that it feels like everyone, from her baby's pediatrician to her friends, is talking about the importance of "tummy time."
-While she knows she's supposed to have her infant spend time on his tummy, he gets fussy and she's not sure what to do, so she always winds up putting him back on this back.
+While she knows she's supposed to have her infant spend time on his tummy, she says he gets fussy and she's not sure what to do, so she always winds up putting him back on this back.
 "My son doesn't seem to like it too much.
 He will last for about five minutes and then start crying.
 Anyone have any tricks that they use with their little ones?"

 Like Kelly, many Circle of Moms members struggle with following the doctor's orders to do a little tummy time with their babies each day.
 Their little ones resist and complain, and they feel like they're forcing them to undergo some kind of torture.